|Mitsubishi Crystal Mover (C810)|

 Accidents & Incidents

 In September 2016, SBS Transit disclosed that 11 C810 trains were found to have hairline cracks on the undercarriage of the trains, but assured that this did not compromise the trains’ ability to bear passenger weight.
 The 11 trains had their bogie frames replaced as a precautionary measure.
 LTA and SBS Transit worked with Mitsubishi Heavy Industries to redesign, strengthen and replace the bogie frame structures on all 57 trains (41 C810 trains and 16 newer C810A trains), with Mitsubishi bearing the replacement costs.
+Replacement work is expected to complete in 2020.

 External Links & References